Marais des Cygnes National Wildlife Refuge

 Distance: 168 Miles

-Traveling south to north: The byway begins at a point on U.S. Highway 69 at the Kansas/Oklahoma border.
-Traveling north on US-69 towards Overland Park, the byway eventually merges with Interstate 435.
-Continuing north on I-435 for about 30 miles, the byway then merges onto Kansas Highway 5 towards Lansing, KS.
+Traveling south to north: The byway begins at a point on U.S. Highway 69 Alternate at the Kansas/Oklahoma border.
+Traveling north on US-69 Alternate, then on to U.S. Highway 69 towards Overland Park, the byway eventually merges with Interstate 435.
+Continuing west, then north on I-435 for about 30 miles, the byway then merges onto Kansas Highway 5 towards Lansing, KS.
 The byway continues along with K-5 for about 10 more miles and then merges with K-7 in Leavenworth.
-Continuing north on K-7, the byway eventually concludes in Leavenworth at the intersection of K-7 and K-92 on Spruce Street.
+Continuing north on K-7, the byway eventually concludes near the gates of Fort Leavenworth.

-Traveling north to south: Beginning at the intersection of K-7 and K-92 Spruce Street in Leavenworth, KS, head south on K-7 towards K-5.
-Turn left onto K-5 and Continue south on K-5 for roughly 10 miles until you reach the entrance ramp for I-435.
-Drive south along I-435 for an additional 30 miles and take the exit for US-69.
-Keep driving south along US-69 until the byway eventually concludes at the Kansas/Oklahoma border.
+Traveling north to south: Beginning at the intersection of K-7 and K-92 near the gates of Fort Leavenworth in Leavenworth, KS, head south on K-7 towards K-5.
+Turn left onto K-5 and continue south on K-5 for roughly 10 miles until you reach the entrance ramp for I-435.
+Drive south, then east along I-435 for an additional 30 miles and take the exit for US Highway 69.
+Keep driving south along US-69 to U.S. Highway 69 Alternate, then on to the byway’s end at the Kansas/Oklahoma border.

-The Marais des Cygnes NWR was established in 1992 for the protection and restoration of bottomland hardwood forests.
-Approximately 5,000…
+Marais des Cygnes National Wildlife Refuge was established in 1992 primarily for the preservation and restoration of bottomland hardwood…

 Hidden gem tucked away in the Strawberry Hill neighborhood, Slap's BBQ serves up Kansas City's finest award-winning ribs, burnt ends…